knickels/Player-Stage-Manual/CONTROLLER_C.md

 The `SetSpeed` command is used to tell the robot's motors how fast to turn.
-There are three different `SetSpeed` commands that can be called, one is for robots that can move in any direction (omnidirectional), one is for for robots with differential, and the last for car-like drives.
+There are three different `SetSpeed` commands that can be called, one is for robots that can move in any direction (omnidirectional), one is for for robots with differential drive (i.e. one drive wheel on each side), and the last for car-like drives.

 * `playerc_position2d_set_cmd_vel (playerc_position2d_t *device, double
   XSpeed, double YSpeed, double YawSpeed, int state)`